Cookies on the Healthspan site

 Opti-Omega 3 also provides you with more of the beneficial fatty acids EPA and DHA than standard fish oils.'

-‘While the Opti-range offers premium quality and absorption, younger people and those with a healthy digestive system will still absorb good amounts of nutrients from standard products.'
+A. 'While the Opti-range offers premium quality and absorption, younger people and those with a healthy digestive system will still absorb good amounts of nutrients from standard products.'

-‘Of course.
+A. 'Of course.
 All Healthspan supplements are carefully formulated by experts to provide excellent nutritional value at the best possible price.
 However, we recognise that some people will benefit from the enhanced bioavailability provided by the Opti range.'

 Ensuring you are taking your supplements in the best possible way for their absorption is just as important as remembering to take them.
 Follow these tips from Dr Sarah to make sure you are doing just that.